isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-vctr-layers/t-make-new-vctr-layer-av.md

 ---
 description: Steps to make any vector layer available to display on the globe visualization.
-seo-description: Steps to make any vector layer available to display on the globe visualization.
-seo-title: Make a new vector layer available
 solution: Analytics
 title: Make a new vector layer available
 topic: Data workbench